MarkRoddy/duckdb-pytables/README.md

 A DuckDB extension for using Python based functions in SQL queries.

-# Table Function
+# Table Functions
-The `python_table` table function lets you use a python function that returns row like objects as the FROM clause in a SQL query.
-This lets you trivially wire in new data sources, including external ones, which you can then query using SQL, join to other data sources, etc.
+The `python_table` table function lets you use the output of a python function as the FROM clause in a SQL query.
+This lets you trivially wire in new data sources, including external ones, to be queried using SQL, joined to other data sources, etc.

 ## Table Function Example
 As an example, here is a Python function that uses the PyGithub library to enumerate Git Repos for a user: